ChrisHammond/CollectorOfJack.github.io.bak/huntlist.md

 This is not an all inclusive list, I am definitely looking for more than this, so if you've got something you're interested in parting with, let me know.

 ### Will you sell any bottles?
-I am not super interested in selling the items I have for trade, the goal is to acquire more for my collection, not decrease the size of my collectiong with selling.
+I am not super interested in selling the items I have for trade, the goal is to acquire more for my collection, not decrease the size of my collectiong with selling at this time.

 ### Where will you trade?
 I prefer trades in the Mid-West.
-I am near St. Louis, and willing to drive/meet typically within a 5 hour driving radius if needed.
+I am near St. Louis, and willing to drive/meet typically within a 5 hour driving radius if needed, but don't hesitate to reach out, I travel for work some times and might be able to meet you elsewhere.

 ## Items for I'm Looking For